Windows 11 Bloatware Removal: Official Method in 25H2

 Windows Edition Restrictions

-However, there are potential workarounds:
+However, there are workarounds:

 • Registry editing – Direct manipulation of the registry keys (advanced users only)